resilientinfrastructure/geo_police/README.md

 ## Product Idea

 Geo_police is a platform to visualize monitoring instruments real-time.
-Constractors and operators should be legally obliged to provide this data to guarantee quality of the levee.
+Contractors and operators should be legally obliged to provide this data to guarantee quality of the levee.

 Map
-A map using ArcGIS/Mapbox open street maps
+A dashboard using Mapbox open street maps and Power BI

+Backend in Python aggregates displacement rates and identifies anomalies.

 ![image](https://user-images.githubusercontent.com/43248948/143324136-085f361f-333a-47b7-b324-d3711e37f659.png)
 *Figure 1.
 Current Geotechnical Technical Data Management Systems are used in infrastructure projects and cost millions of dollars to use and operate.
 An open-source platform can create a scalable product that can potentially provide free visualizations*

-Sample instrumentation data visualization:
+Traditional instrumentation data visualization in Excel:
 ![image](https://user-images.githubusercontent.com/43248948/143330002-e1e29a6a-622f-4dc7-a83a-497057c9247e.png)
+Data is late, difficult to manage and it is not transparent and it is not shared with the client in a timely manner.

 sample inclinometers data:
 https://github.com/mv1742/levee_police/tree/master/data